struppigel/PortEx/README.md

 ### Version Information

-The current version is not even Alpha yet, so beware of bugs.
+The current version is in Alpha, so beware of bugs.
+The first release will be in Fall 2014.

 ### Using PortEx